 To help Luckett & Farley support their clients in discerning what kind and how much of certain spaces they need for their team moving forward in a hybrid workplace, they have partnered with Hopewell (now Align), a company dedicated to providing data-based insight into optimizing and aligning physical environments to worker preferences for positive work experiences and peak performance.

 Hopewell’s (now Align) survey and analysis process encourages leaders to stop thinking about worker needs as a result of their department or place in the corporate hierarchy, but to focus on the individual’s mode of work to define what technology, spaces, and policies would support them best.
 Utilizing Hopewell’s (now Align) survey analysis, we will be able to help our clients determine if their space is adequately supporting their team, and if not, how can we design a better workplace.

 A strong team focused on creating dynamic workplaces

 Based on conversations with clients throughout the past year and evaluating our own needs for our SoBro office, Luckett & Farley realized many companies will need to make changes to better serve their employees as they return to the office.
 A number of studies show most employees expect greater flexibility between working from home and working at their office after the pandemic, which might require some shifts in how standard offices are currently arranged to allow for hoteling of desks and increased meeting and collaboration space.

-Luke Kinne, the Interior Discipline Design Manager at Luckett & Farley since 2018, has years of experience in corporate office design.
-A recent project he completed for Texas Roadhouse’s corporate headquarters included a variety of flexible spaces that can be adjusted for larger or smaller groups with several social and collaboration zones.
+Trisha Johnson, the Director of Procurement at Luckett & Farley, has years of experience in corporate office design.
+A recent project she completed for Texas Roadhouse’s corporate headquarters included a variety of flexible spaces that can be adjusted for larger or smaller groups with several social and collaboration zones.
 While the project finished construction shortly before the pandemic, the space will serve Texas Roadhouse employees well when they return.

 Defining the post-pandemic workspace resources